This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Are there any exceptions?

-Students might be eligible for home fee status and student support if they meet the criteria for a limited group of exceptional categories.
+Students might be eligible for home fee status and student support if they meet the criteria for a group of special status categories.
+These include:

 The UK Council for International Student Affairs